Frequent Questions

 How large is the Sons of The American Legion (SAL)?

-Currently, there are more than 379,000 members of the SAL in this country and abroad.
+Currently, there are more than 397,000 Sons of The American Legion members in the United States and abroad.

 What is the administrative structure of the SAL?

 The squadron is the basic level of membership in our organization.
 Different states (detachments) use different ways of grouping numbers of squadrons together.
 In most states, squadrons are grouped geographically and report to their own districts (also called areas or divisions).
 All districts (or areas or divisions) report to the state headquarters, referred to as a detachment.
 All state detachments report to the National Headquarters.
-In addition to the 50 state detachments in the U.S., there are also detachments in France, Mexico, Philippines and Puerto Rico.
+In addition to the 50 state detachments in the U.S. and Purto Rico, there are also detachments in France, Latin America and the Philippines.

 What is the main purpose of the SAL?